 Dennis Ausiello, M.D., is a board advisor and member of the PureTech R&D Committee.
 He is the Jackson Distinguished Professor of Clinical Medicine and was previously director, emeritus of the M.D./Ph.D.
 Program at Harvard Medical School.
-Dr. Ausiello is chairman of medicine, emeritus and director of the Center for Assessment Technology and Continuous Health (CATCH) at Massachusetts General Hospital (MGH).
-This center is a partnership among MGH, MIT and Harvard University with a mission to develop real-time assessment of human traits in wellness and disease.
+Dr. Ausiello is chairman of medicine, emeritus chairman of medicine, emeritus and director of the Center for Assessment Technology and Continuous Health (CATCH) at Massachusetts General Hospital (MGH).
+This center is a partnership among MGH, MIT and Harvard University with a mission to develop University with a mission to develop real-time assessment of human traits in wellness and disease.
 In partnership with industry, it is creating tools for measurements of traditional and novel phenotypes.
-Understanding the need for partnerships between the academy and industry, Dr. Ausiello served on the board of directors of Pfizer Pharmaceuticals, where he was their former lead director.
-He currently serves as a member of the board of directors of Seres Therapeutics, Inc. and Alnylam Pharmaceuticals Inc. Dr. Ausiello is also a member of the board of directors of several non-public biotech companies and is a consultant to Verily (formerly Google Life Sciences) and Pfizer Pharmaceuticals.
+Understanding the need for partnerships between the academy partnerships between the academy and industry, Dr. Ausiello served on the board of directors of Pfizer Pharmaceuticals, where he was their former lead director.
+He currently serves as a member of the board of directors of Seres Therapeutics, Inc. and Alnylam Pharmaceuticals, Inc. Dr. Ausiello is also a member Inc. Dr. Ausiello is also a member of the board of directors of several non-public biotech companies and is a consultant to Verily (formerly Google Life Sciences) and Pfizer Pharmaceuticals.
 Dr. Ausiello is a nationally recognized leader in academic medicine who was elected to the National Academy of Medicine in 1999 and the American Academy of Arts and Sciences in 2003.
-He has published numerous articles, book chapters and textbooks and has served as an editor of Cecil's Textbook of Medicine.
+He has published numerous articles, book chapters and textbooks and has served as and textbooks and has served as an editor of Cecil's Textbook of Medicine.
 Dr. Ausiello received his BA from Harvard College and an M.D. from the University of Pennsylvania.